near/docs/docs/roles/developer/contracts/assemblyscript.md

-  PersistentMap,      // data structure that wraps storage to appear like a Map PersistentVector,   // data structure that wraps storage to appear like a Vector PersistentDeque,    // data structure that wraps storage to appear like a Deque PersistentTopN,    // data structure that wraps storage to appear like a PriorityQueue
+  PersistentMap,      // data structure that wraps storage to appear like a Map PersistentVector,   // data structure that wraps storage to appear like a Vector PersistentDeque,    // data structure that wraps storage to appear like a Deque PersistentSet,      // data structure that wraps storage to appear like a Set

   ContractPromise,    // make asynchronous calls to other contracts and receive callbacks